ballerina-platform/ballerina-library/docs/library-development-process.md

 ## Usability Check

 Any identified usability issues must be reported in the form of an issue and then summarized into one issue.
 These usability issues must be addressed before releasing the GA library.
-Following are some of the examples for usability issues.
+Following are some examples for usability issues.

 - WebSubHub remote method arguments cannot be serialized to store in a kafka topic.
 Main reason for this was that arguments were not anydata.
 This was because records that were passed in by the WebSubHub listener had object references.
 - The Websocket `caller` object was not isolated.
-Therefore it was difficult to store it in a map and then use it somewhere else.
+Therefore, it was difficult to store it in a map and then use it somewhere else.
 - Having meaningful errors to identify the root cause.

-Also usability issues could be feature limitations as well.
+Also, usability issues could be feature limitations as well.
 For example, not having the `mutation` operation in GraphQL is a usability issue.
 Those types usability issues need to be addressed before releasing it as GA.

 ## Tooling Check